hotaru-hspr/rog-grub/README.md

-# rog-grub
+# ❗ WIP currently!
+Not for use/installation!

-Minimalist ROG theme for Grub2
+## Minimalist Grub2 theme with ROG logo

+Idk what to include for now, ig © ASUS for the logo.